bagnall-lab/VStuning_project/README.md

 # VStuning_project
 This repository is for the analysis of VS neuron recordings developped in the [Bagnall Lab](http://pcg.wustl.edu/bagnalllab/).
+All codes are written in Matlab

 Please see specifics in our paper: [Central vestibular tuning arises from patterned convergence of otolith afferents.](https://www.biorxiv.org/content/10.1101/2020.02.14.948356v1)